 I also recommend signing up for their Paint Perks option to get coupon codes on paint and supplies via text message.
 I get notifications for discount deals on a weekly basis.

-I've only used this product one time on cabinets, as of this writing, but so far I'm very satisfied with the results.
+As of this review, I've only used this product one time on cabinets, but so far, I'm very satisfied with the results.
 If something changes, I'll update this review.
 I can't comment on its performance for brush and roller application, since I've only sprayed it with an airless sprayer, but for spraying, the paint levels really well and dries harder than other paints I've used.